blackshirt/pslhdsa/README.md

 ## Features
 - Support signature types defined on the standard
 - Support for pure SLH-DSA hash and pre-hash signature generation
-- Fully implemented in pure V language, no depends on any external libraries
+- Fully implemented in pure V language, no dependencies on any external C libraries

 ## Basic
 `pslhdsa` provides a simple interface for generating and verifying signatures.